Structural vs Positional Encodings in Graphs

 PositionalStructural

-ExamplesLapPE, SPD, anchor distancesRWPE, degree, orbits
+ExamplesLapPE, SPD biases, anchor distancesRWPE, degree, clustering coefficient, orbit counts

 References